Quick Take

 Different Types of Oscar Fish

-Though there are one species of Oscar, it has been bred and crossbred to create several different varieties for the home aquarium.
+Though there is one species of Oscar, it has been bred and crossbred to create several different varieties for the home aquarium.
 They include veil-tailed Oscars, with beautiful, flowing pelvic, dorsal, caudal, and pectoral fins.
 There are albino Oscars, bright yellow Lemon Oscars, White, Blue, and Black Oscars, Green Oscars, Copper Oscars, and Golden Oscars.
 The price of these fish can range from a few dollars to about one hundred dollars.

 These fish, like other Oscars, may turn into interior designers in their tanks, rearranging the rocks and décor you place inside to their liking.